EngineersNeedArt/Anna-Analog-Computer/Anna MULT Pixie/README.md

 So what happens when **X1** is greater than *machine zero*?
 We said above that the output of our comparator would be high more often than low in that case.
 This will correspond to **Y1** being switched in more often than the inverted **-Y1**.
 And this will *average* out to a value closer to **Y1**.

-In the extreme case, if **X1** is *+UNIT* (the largest value and treated as though it is numercially 1.0) then the output of the comparator should remain high and the switched output then simply **Y1**.
+In the extreme case, if **X1** is *+UNIT* (the largest value and treated as though it is numerically 1.0) then the output of the comparator should remain high and the switched output then simply **Y1**.
 Again, this is expected as 1.0 times any number is that number.

 I'll leave it as an exercise for you to understand the operation of the circuit when **X1** is *-UNIT* or when **Y1** is *machine zero*.

+## TODO

+• An inverted output would be nice: **-X × Y**.
+This would require additional op-amps.

+• There is a cap that is a touch too close to the edge of the PCB.

+• Silkscreen show **X × Y** instead of **XY**.
+(Perhaps **X ⋅ Y**)

+• Larger butterfly art.

+• Possibly replace trim pots with specific resistor values found to be correct.